 It’s often referred to as Second City.
 But when it comes to transportation and fulfillment, there are many reasons why Chicago is second-to-none.

-Home to world-class culture, the nation’s highest building, and several beloved sports franchises, it’s also a vital cog in many companies’ national fulfillment networks.
+Home to world-class culture, some of the nation’s tallest buildings, and several beloved sports franchises, Chicago is also a major eCommerce order fulfillment hub.

-Want to know more?
-Take a look at these impressive stats about Chicago logistics companies from the Illinois Department of Transportation, Illinois Department of Commerce, Intersect Illinois, Trammell Crow and CBRE Research.
+If Chicago is starting to sound like an ideal location to base your fulfillment ops, read on to see even more impressive stats about Chicago logistics from the Illinois Department of Transportation, Illinois Department of Commerce, Intersect Illinois, Trammell Crow and CBRE Research.

 - A huge local customer base.
 As the country’s third-largest metropolis, the Chicago area offers easy access to approximately 9.5 million local customers, which means a Chicago fulfillment center has the potential to offer you lots of same-day delivery convenience and flexibility.